giorgosp/root-prefetch-benchmarks/README.md

 Read 7238513277 bytes in 202004 transactions
 ```

-It is obvious that using a cache is better than not using one at all.
-Also, it can be observed that reading a remote file with asynchronous prefetching is faster than standard prefetch and it uses a bit more memory.
+It is obvious that using a ROOT Tree Cache is better than not using one at all.
+Reading a remote file with asynchronous prefetching is faster than with standard prefetching, but it uses a bit more memory.